Anti-globalization movement: Anti-war movement

 By 2002, many parts of the movement showed wide opposition to the impending invasion of Iraq.
-Many participants were among those 11 million or more protesters that on the weekend of February 15, 2003, participated in global protests against the imminent Iraq war.
-Other anti-war demonstrations were organized by the antiglobalization movement: see for example the large demonstration, organized against the impending war in Iraq, which closed the first European Social Forum in November 2002 in Florence, Italy.
+Many participants were among the 11 million or more protesters who on the weekend of February 15, 2003, participated in global protests against the imminent Iraq war.
+Other anti-war demonstrations were organized by the anti-globalization movement: see for example the large demonstration, organized against the impending war in Iraq, which closed the first European Social Forum in November 2002 in Florence, Italy.

-Anti-globalization militants worried for a proper functioning of democratic institutions as the leaders of many democratic countries (Spain, Italy, Poland and the United Kingdom) were acting against the wishes of the majorities of their populations in supporting the war.
+Anti-globalization militants worried about a proper functioning of democratic institutions as the leaders of many democratic countries (Spain, Italy, Poland and the United Kingdom) were acting against the wishes of the majority of their populations in supporting the war.
 Chomsky asserted that these leaders "showed their contempt for democracy".
-Critics of this type of argument have tended to point out that this is just a standard criticism of representative democracy — a democratically elected government will not always act in the direction of greatest current public support — and that, therefore, there is no inconsistency in the leaders' positions given that these countries are parliamentary democracies.

 The economic and military issues are closely linked in the eyes of many within the movement.

+Christian right

+Opposition to globalization has been present among the Christian right.
+Globalization, among the Christian right, is seen as a way of imposing a centralized standard upon institutions such as the nuclear family and nation, though economic critique has been secondary to the "homogenization of social relations."
+In their 2003 book Globalizing Family Values: the Christian Right in International Politics, authors Doris Buss and Didi Herman note that while the views of those on the Protestant right have some overlap with anti-globalization on the left, such as concern for effects on developing nations, the underlying issue for the Protestant right is one of "secular values and morality they believe accompany, indeed underpin, economic globalization."
+The United Nations is seen as one example of a dominating centralized government whose "economic program is aimed at destroying American sovereignty and compelling the U.S. government to engage in economic relations with anti-Christian regimes".